Lecturers: Rute Sofia (coordinator), Paulo Mendes, Maria João Nicolau

 Aims: The objective of the course is to provide an extensive study of the challenges and solutions to support today's network services and applications with emphasis on the Internet protocol stack.
 The range of topics under study includes recent developments both at network, transport and applications level of the TCP/IP protocol stack, giving students the chance to ground their theoretical and experimental knowledge in that field.

-Lecturers: Henrique Salgado (coordinator), Mário Ferreira, Mário Lima, Miguel Rodrigues
+Lecturers: Henrique Salgado (coordinator), António Teixeira, Mário Lima

-Aims: The course aims to provide the students with the fundamentals of present optical com-munication systems as well a deep understanding of more advanced topics in fiber optic transmission.
+Aims: The course aims to provide the students with the fundamentals of present optical communication systems as well an understanding of more advanced topics in fiber optic transmission.
 It discusses several issues covering in a first part the principles of optoelectronics and fiber optics operation, followed by a presentation of a number of selected topics of recognized importance in optical communications.

-Lecturers: Rui Aguiar (coordinator), Adriano Moreira, Manuel Ricardo
+Lecturers: Adriano Moreira (coordinator), Rui Aguiar, Manuel Ricardo

 Aims: Wireless Networks and Protocols (WNP) is a course for students aimed at specializing in the mobile communications theme of MAP-Tele.
 The WNP course has two main objectives: